Get answers for your health queries from top Doctors for FREE!

 Rs.
 300 to Rs.
 1,500 (3.95 USD to 19.73 USD)

-The post-chemotherapy cost in India also includes the cost of your hospital stay and the cost of any extra services available.
+The cost of post-chemotherapy in India also includes the cost of your hospital stay and any extra services available.

 CostsDescription